NanoCyberSol/SigmaGPT/README.md

 # Problems:

-# THERE ARE MANY!
+# Pre-Alpha
 Here's a few:
 1. When you generate the script it takes time.
-Didn't have the time to create nice graphics so just wait for it.
+We will add nice graphics next release so just wait for the rule to load.
 2. ChatGPT generates a lot of metadat.
 Before converting to your favorite SIEM/XDR/WHATEVERDR you will have to remove the metadata first.
 Remove the following:
 * everything after assistant
 * '''yml